-Name Current Position Dr Peter Weldon Independent Director Chairman of the Audit Committee Member of the Compensation Committee 2.
-Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of the Compensation Committee 3.
-Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee
+Name Current Position 1.
+Mr Surong Bulakul Independent Director Chairman of the Audit Committee Chairman of the Corporate Governance and Sustainable Development Committee Member of the Compensation Committee 2.
+Mr Sompong Phaoenchoke Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Development Committee Member of the Compensation Committee 3.
+Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Development Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee